uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ![](ggplot2_intro_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 Notice how the points seem to be aligned on a grid?
 That’s because the data was rounded.

-If we want to better visualise the density of points, we can use the “count” geometry, which makes the dots bigger when data points have the same `x` and `y` values:
+Another way to display the data is to use the “count” geometry, which makes the dots bigger when data points have the same `x` and `y` values:

 ``` r